shubhadapaithankar/git-practice/README.md

 hello! this is git practice.
-We are doing github practicz.
+We are doing github practice.

+xc